wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles.md

 #### expanded

 21.&emsp;Miracles are natural signs of forgiveness.
-<sup>2</sup>Through miracles you accept God’s forgiveness by extending it [God’s forgiveness] to others.
+<sup>2</sup>Through miracles you accept God’s forgiveness by extending it [God’s-forgiveness] to others.

 #### substituted

-21.&emsp;Miracles are natural signs of forgiveness. <sup>2</sup>Through miracles you accept God’s forgiveness by extending God’s forgiveness to others.
+21.&emsp;Miracles are natural signs of forgiveness. <sup>2</sup>Through miracles you accept God’s forgiveness by extending God’s-forgiveness to others.

 #### simplified